This page explains how the quotas and features of all SignPath Editions.

 When a CI build is submitted to SignPath, certain metadata will be retrieved and verified by SignPath.
 This includes

-Verification ensures that a person or system with knowledge of the CI user token cannot simply submit an unauthorized signing request.
+Verification ensures that a person or system with knowledge of the API token cannot simply submit an unauthorized signing request.

 Origin verification enables the most advanced level of code signing security.
 Even without origin verification, SignPath prevents many attack vectors using a combination of authentication and permissions, artifact configurations and constraints, malware scanning, notifications, and auditing.
 However, as soon as somebody gets access to the CI user token, security cannot be guaranteed.